 Bananas are a great source of potassium and vitamins.
 They are sometimes considered a healthy alternative to fatty or salty treats for your dog.
 But they contain a lot of sugar, so it's best to feed them to your dog in moderation.

 Lemons are toxic to dogs.
-They contain chemical compounds and essential oils that can cause digestive and other issues.
+They contain chemical compounds and essential oils that can cause digestive problems and other issues.
 Lemons also have a lot of citric acid, which can cause problems for your dog.

 Limes are also toxic to dogs.
 The leaves, peel and actual fruit can cause illness in dogs.
 Also limes, like lemons, contain a high amount of citric acid, which causes issues for dogs as well.